lamhq/tech-notes/pages/devops/aws/database/dynamodb.md

 Amazon DynamoDB is a key-value database service.

-Data spreads across 3 geographically distinct data centers, stored on SSD storage.
+Data is synchronously replicated across 3 facilities (AZs) in a region, stored on SSD.

-You get **eventually consistent reads** by default.
-You can opt in for **strongly consistent reads**.

-**Serverless**: you do not have to provision, patch, manage servers, install, maintain, or operate software..
+DynamoDB is a serverless service – there are no instances to provision or manage.

+Can be used for storing session state data.

-**Automatic Scaling**: As the size of your database shrinks or grows, DynamoDB automatically scales to adjust for changes in capacity while maintaining consistent performance.
+DynamoDB automatically scales to adjust for changes in capacity while maintaining consistent performance.

 You can scale up or scale down tables' throughput capacity with minimal downtime or performance degradation.

+Offer Multi-AZ redundancy and Cross-Region Replication.

+Strongly consistent or eventually consistent reads, support for ACID transactions.

+The aggregate size of an item cannot exceed 400KB including keys and all attributes.

+Can store pointers to objects in S3, including items over 400KB.

+## Anti-Patterns

+Amazon DynamoDB is not ideal for the following situations:

+- Traditional RDS apps.
+- Joins and/or complex transactions.
+- BLOB data.
+- Large data with low I/O rate.

 ## Scaling